pinojs/pino/docs/transports.md

 # Transports

-A "transport" for Pino is supplementary tool which consumes Pino logs.
+A "transport" for Pino is a supplementary tool which consumes Pino logs.

 Consider the following example: